 “I think it’s valuable for us to validate our own opinions, but if people disagree with this reading of the game and want to talk about why, that’s really cool,” Stang says.
 “And I think that kind of conversation and engagement is good for rich conversations.”

 February’s talk was the third even in the Spring 2023 dialogue series.
-The next installment will feature Chris Lawrence from the University of Waterloo.
-A date is to be announced.
+The next installment on April 19 will feature Christopher Lawrence from the University of Waterloo.
+You must register to attend.

 Dr. Borchert says this is just the beginning of what can be done with video games and research: “This is a pilot program for the kinds of things that we want to do here at UNCG.
 What the Ashby Dialogue allows us to do is to create the space to bring people in.”

 IT’S MORE THAN JUST A GAME AT UNCG